scc-digitalhub/sdk-docs/docs/runtimes/modelserve.md

 function = project.new_function(name="mlflow-serve-function",
                                 kind="mlflowserve",
-                                )
+                                path="s3://my-bucket/path-to-model")

 # .. or from sdk

 function = dh.new_function(project="my-project",
                            name="mlflow-serve-function",
                            kind="mlflowserve",
-                           )
+                           path="s3://my-bucket/path-to-model")
 ```

 ### Task

-The python runtime introduces three tasks of kind `job`, `serve` and `build` that allows you to run a python function execution, serving a function as a service or build a docker image where the function is executed.
+The modelserve runtime introduces one tasks of kind `serve` that allows you to deploy ML models on Kubernetes or locally.
 A `Task` is created with the `run()` method, so it's not managed directly by the user.
 The parameters for the task creation are passed directly to the `run()` method, and may vary depending on the kind of task.

 #### Task parameters